Infanticide: China

 The Venetian explorer Marco Polo claimed to have seen newborns exposed in Manzi.
-Contemporary writers from the Song dynasty note that, in Hubei and Fujian provinces, residents would only keep three sons and two daughters (among poor farmers, two sons, and one daughter), and kill all babies beyond that number at birth.
+Contemporary writers from the Song dynasty note that, in Hubei and Fujian provinces, residents would only keep three sons and two daughters (among poor farmers, two sons and one daughter), and kill all babies beyond that number at birth.
 Initially the sex of the child was only one factor to consider.
-By the time of the Ming Dynasty, however (1368–1644), male infanticide was becoming increasingly uncommon.
+By the time of the Ming dynasty, however (1368–1644), male infanticide was becoming increasingly uncommon.
 The prevalence of female infanticide remained high much longer.
 The magnitude of this practice is subject to some dispute; however, one commonly quoted estimate is that, by late Qing, between one fifth and one-quarter of all newborn girls, across the entire social spectrum, were victims of infanticide.
 If one includes excess mortality among female children under 10 (ascribed to gender-differential neglect), the share of victims rises to one third.

 Scottish physician John Dudgeon, who worked in Peking, China, during the early 20th century said that, "Infanticide does not prevail to the extent so generally believed among us, and in the north, it does not exist at all."

-Gender-selected abortion or sex identification (without medical uses), abandonment, and infanticide are illegal in present-day Mainland China.
-Nevertheless, the US State Department, and the human rights organization Amnesty International have all declared that Mainland China's family planning programs, called the one child policy (which has since changed to a two-child policy), contribute to infanticide.
+Sex-selected abortion or sex identification (unless needed for medical reasons), abandonment, and infanticide are illegal in present-day mainland China.
+Accorrding to the US State Department and the human rights organization Amnesty International, China's former family planning program, called the one-child policy (which was later relaxed and fully abandoned in 2021), nevertheless increased the frequency of infanticide.
 The sex gap between males and females aged 0–19 years old was estimated to be 25 million in 2010 by the United Nations Population Fund.
-But in some cases, in order to avoid Mainland China's family planning programs, parents will not report to government when a child is born (in most cases a girl), so she or he will not have an identity in the government and they can keep on giving birth until they are satisfied, without fines or punishment.
-In 2017, the government announced that all children without an identity can now have an identity legally, known as family register.
+In some cases, in order to avoid China's family planning programs, parents did not report a birth to the government, so the newborn (in most cases a girl) did not receive an official identity and the parents could register another, later-born child without fines or punishment.
+In 2017, the government announced that all children without an identity could now have a legal identity, known as family register.
+Four years later, all restrictions on the number of children were abandoned.

 Japan

 Since feudal Edo era Japan the common slang for infanticide was mabiki (間引き), which means to pull plants from an overcrowded garden.
 A typical method in Japan was smothering the baby's mouth and nose with wet paper.
 It became common as a method of population control.
 Farmers would often kill their second or third sons.
 Daughters were usually spared, as they could be married off, sold off as servants or prostitutes, or sent off to become geishas.
 Mabiki persisted in the 19th century and early 20th century.
+According to one estimate, at least 97% of homicide victims in Japan in 1900 were newborns.
 To bear twins was perceived as barbarous and unlucky and efforts were made to hide or kill one or both twins.